M66B/FairEmail/docs/FAQ-es-rES.md

 * *503 5.5.0 Destinatario ya especificado* significa principalmente que una dirección está siendo utilizada como dirección A y CC
 * *554 5.7.1 ... no se permite transmitir* significa que el servidor de correo electrónico no reconoce el nombre de usuario/dirección de correo electrónico.
 Por favor, compruebe el nombre de host y el nombre de usuario/dirección de correo electrónico en la configuración de identidad.
 * *550 Spam message rejected because IP is listed by ...* means that the email server rejected to send a message from the current (public) network address because it was misused to send spam by (hopefully) somebody else before.
 Please try to enable flight mode for 10 minutes to acquire a new network address.
+* *550 We're sorry, but we can't send your email.
+Either the subject matter, a link, or an attachment potentially contains spam, or phishing or malware.* means that the email provider considers an outgong message as harmful.
 * *571 5.7.1 Message contains spam or virus or sender is blocked ...* means that the email server considered an outgoing message as spam.
 This probably means that the spam filters of the email server are too strict.
-Necesitará contactar al proveedor de correo electrónico para obtener ayuda al respecto.
+You'll need to contact the email provider for support on this.

 If you want to use the Gmail SMTP server to workaround a too strict outgoing spam filter or to improve delivery of messages: